jlarry109/510/assignments/082-PPP20_ReadingQuiz/README.md

-Read Chapter 20, Containers and Iterators, in _Programming: Principles and Practice using C++_
+Read Chapter 20, Containers and Iterators, in _Programming: Principles and Practice using C++_.

 Answer the following questions in the Gradescope assignment:
 1. What is an STL sequence?